Wedding Photography at Castell Coch Near Cardiff in South Wales

 I have a certain fondness for Castell Coch.
 Not least because Welsh heritage organisation, Cadw liked my photography enough to feature it on their site to advertise weddings at the venue.

-See how here: Weddings at Castell Coch featuring Guy Milnes Photography.
+See how here the photo below was featured here: Weddings at Castell Coch featuring Guy Milnes Photography.

 I have been photographer for several weddings at Castell Coch, but this page features mainly images from the marriage of Laura and Jason whom I photographed in Spring 2019.

 The beautiful Castell Coch (meaning ‘Red Castle’) really is like something out of a fairytale.
 Germanic in appearance and set in a swathe of beech woods, it can be seen in the hillside for miles around.
 The castle is located just off the A470 north of Cardiff near Taff’s Well, and above the small village of Tongwynlais.
 It isn’t really a castle at all, but a fine example of 19th Century Gothic Revival architecture.
 However the site has Norman military origins (see history below).
 A Castell Coch wedding would make for an excellent start to your day before going elsewhere for your reception meal.